 - Acupuncture can help move stagnant blood and normalize cycles.

 Regulating your cycles naturally is a combination of the right diet for your body, stress management, getting enough sleep, appropriate levels of exercise, good lifestyle habits, and using herbs and nutrients to supplement if needed.
 I always recommend charting your cycles by taking basal body temperature so you can learn when and if you’re ovulating by detecting shifts in body temperature.
-I often also recommend saliva testing to assess cortisol and female hormone levels to get an idea of how your adrenals are functioning.
+I often also recommend saliva testing (like the DUTCH test, which you can find on this test menu) to assess cortisol and female hormone levels to get an idea of how your adrenals are functioning.
 It may take a few months to get back on track, but regulating your periods is possible without the use of hormonal birth control.
+Check out Taking Charge of Your Fertility for more help.

 4 Tips to Balance Your Hormones Right Now